-Private Fostering Family Care (informal) Family and Friends foster care Unrelated foster care Child Arrangement Order (CAO) Special Guardianship Order (SGO) Adoption Duration The length of a Private Fostering arrangement is subject to the discretion of the person with parental responsibility and readiness of the carer Subject to the discretion of the person with parental responsibility The deficiency of any restor placement Until the child reaches the age of 18 Until the child reaches the age of 18, unless varied or discharged by the court before the child reaches 18 Permanent lifelong relationship.
+Private Fostering Family Care (informal) Connected person foster care Unrelated foster care Child Arrangement Order (CAO) Special Guardianship Order (SGO) Adoption Duration The length of a Private Fostering arrangement is subject to the discretion of the person with parental responsibility and readiness of the carer.
+Subject to the discretion of the person with parental responsibility.
+The duration of any placement is determent the Local Authority the Child's Care Pla mined by through Until the child reaches the age of 16 unless the court is satisfied there are exceptional circumstances in which case the order can be made up to the age of 18.
+Until the child reaches the age of 18, unless varied or discharged by the court before the child reaches 18.
+Permanent lifelong relationship.
 Placement Supervision There is no placement supervision, but there are statutory visits to the child by a social worker (minimum of every 6 weeks in the first year, the 12 every 12 weeks).
-None Statutory: visits to a child by a social work and supervision of foster carers by a supervising social worker None None When a child is placed for adoption by the LA, the placement is supervised and there are statutory reviews.
+None Statutory: visits to a by a social work an supervision of foster a supervising social nd er carers by None None When a child is placed for adoption by the LA, the placement is supervised and there are statutory reviews.
 Once the adoption order is made, there Review of Placement The LA may do formal reviews in addition to ongoing assessments during visits.
-None Statutory reviews of the care plan (minimum of months) and annual revauthority foster carers' every 6 views of local None None is no supervision or statutory visits.
+None Statutory reviews of child's care plan (motority every 6 months) and reviews of local authority foster carers' approximately ninimum of ad annual thority None None is no supervision or statutory visits.